Rules

 → A microcontroller of any make can be used as a charge controller, as long as power storage requirements are followed.
 A microcontroller can use a battery pack (must be sealed lead acid batteries), but the batteries from the microcontroller cannot power more than 1/3rd (33%) of the loads.
 If you add a solar powered charge controller to power your microcontroller, it must be connected to the microcontroller.
 Rechargeable batteries cannot be charged separately, then inserted into the microcontroller battery pack.

 → The Solar Smart Home Division requires a microcontroller, and any team using a microcontroller will be placed in the Solar Smart Home Division.
 The suggested grade range is 9th-12th, but ambitious younger teams can give it a try!
-The judging for Solar Smart Home is more difficult, and uses science, technology, and arts standards for the suggested grade level being judged.
+6th-8th grade teams entering a Solar Smart Home will have a harder scoring criteria than the other teams in their division - they will not be considered a different division for ranking.

 → Any microcontroller can be used.